bor0/gidti/manuscript/chapter6.md

 # 6. Programming in Idris

 In this chapter we will provide several examples to demonstrate the power of Idris.
-We will start doing mathematical proofs.
-There are several built-ins in Idris that will help us achieve this, so for each section we will introduce the relevant definitions.
+We will start doing mathematical proofs, and there are several built-ins in Idris that will help us achieve this.
+So in each section we will introduce the relevant definitions.

-## 6.1.
-Weekdays

-In this section we will introduce a way to represent weekdays, and then do some proofs with them.
-Before starting with the examples, we will list the relevant definitions.

 I> ### Definition 1
 I>